Agriculture Building 2013

-Entomology is an independent science with basic roots in biology.
-It is the study of insects and their relatives (mites and ticks), and their biology, ecology, and population suppression in relation to their environment and to other organisms such as humans.
+Entomology is an independent science, with basic roots in biology, which focuses on the study of insects and their relatives (i.e. mites, ticks).
+Students will learn about the biology, ecology, and population suppression of these organisms in relation to their environment, as well as their relation to other organisms, such as humans.

 This minor is intended for students who have an interest in insects as organisms, including their basic biology, ecology and evolution.
 As insects dominate biological diversity, they are essential to most ecological systems, and have unique physiological systems.
 Students majoring in zoology, botany, molecular biology, biology or similar fields will find the study of these organisms a rewarding and valuable (if not essential) element of the life sciences.

 Students receiving a minor in Insect Biology have access to well-maintained collections, faculty that are involved in quality of research as well as teaching, the necessary scientific literature, and the latest methodologies available

 Opportunities exist for all students to participate in ongoing research.
 Faculty research includes bio-control of weeds, systematics, crop protection, grasshopper biology and control, aquatic insects, and insect ecology in Yellowstone National Park.
 These projects include both laboratory and field research.

 Click on the course Number or Title for a recent syllabus, if available.

 Select 9-10 credits from: